 Malicious actors look at VPNs as an opportunity to take advantage of your privacy.
 This is the reason why you'll find fake VPNs out there, as well as fake VPN websites - built for the sole purpose of collecting your private information.

 We understand that you might be hesitant to spend money on a VPN.
 However, keep in mind that the consequences of someone intruding on your privacy can be grave.
 It's always better to be safe than sorry, and we strongly recommend you avoid free VPNs at all costs.
 Make sure to read more about why free VPNs aren't secure.

-What's the Best VPN for Streaming Netflix on iOS?
+In The End - What's the Best VPN for iPhone/iPad?

 This is where we end our article on the best iPhone and iPad VPNs.
 If you have any questions or doubts, make sure to post your comment below.
 And of course, don't forget to share this article online.
 Thanks!